eulenfunk/packages/gluon-txpowerfix/README.md

 gluon txpowerfix
 ================

-up to OpenWRT BarrierBreaker, the wifi stack did take automatically the highest available txpower.
+Up to OpenWRT BarrierBreaker, the wifi stack did take automatically the highest available txpower.

 introduction with ChaosCalmer, OpenWRT does take into account the antenna